 Open Medical Care.
 You may be treated by any medical doctor, chiropractor, or other medical professional you choose.

 Wage Loss.
-If your doctor disables you from work, or if you miss work to attend medical appointments, you may receive 85% of your lost wages, up to a weekly maximum of $250.
+If your doctor disables you from work, or if you miss work to attend medical appointments, you may receive 85% of your lost wages, up to a weekly maximum of $500, in No-Fault Benefits.
 If you have “stacking” your weekly maximum may be higher.
 Under Minnesota Law, No-Fault “Wage Loss” and “Replacement Service” expenses are covered up to a minimum of $20,000.
 If you have “stacking,” you may have additional coverage.

 Replacement Services.
 If your doctor disables you from your routine household tasks, you may be reimbursed the expense of hiring someone else to do them for you.
 Examples of these types of services are house cleaning and lawn care.
 Additionally, if you are the “primary homemaker” and are disabled from your homemaking duties, you may be reimbursed the “reasonable value” of your lost services, without incurring the expense of hiring someone else to do them for you.
-The weekly maximum reimbursed is $200, although “stacking” may increase this amount.
+The weekly maximum reimbursed in this type of No-Fault benefit is $200, although “stacking” may increase this amount.